tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 <h3>Before Heroku</h3>

 I got my start in technology far before it was "tech".
-My first exposure was working on a NetWare 3 network running ARCNet.
+My first experince was working on a NetWare 3 network running ARCNet.
 Look it up, I'll wait.

 In the 90's I got to work on NetWare 2, 3, and 4.
 Windows for Workgroups, Windows NT 3.5, 3.51, and 4.
-ARCNet, Token Ring, ThickNet _and_ ThinNet, CAT3, CAT5 and Fibre.
+ARCNet, Token Ring, ThickNet and ThinNet, CAT3, CAT5 and Fibre.
 I built early internet proxies and ran WAN's that served 1,000's of users with file and print services.
 I was firmly grounded as a BOFH.
+I even held certifications as a Certified NetWare Engineer and Microsoft Certified Systems Engineer.

-However I saw greater potential.
-I ended up getting hired as a contractor to help the US Department of Justice and then the US Department of Homeland Security run their network in Washington State.
-I spent 8 great years there, building data centers and coding.
+One of the things that I have always wanted is to have greater impact.
+Looking to work on bigger things, I ended up getting hired as a contractor to help the US Department of Justice run their network in Washington State.
+I spent 8 great years there and and then the US Department of Homeland Security, building data centers and coding network montoring tools, migration tools and applications.

 After 8 years however, I started to doubt the mission, and did not feel like I was able to actually have any impact beyond keeping things running.
 So I started to look outside of government service, and back towards working in the "real world".
 I also wanted to get out of the hands on keyboard work, and start to see if I could increase my impact.